tidymodels/shinymodels/tests/testthat/_snaps/first_level.md

       first_level(preds, "first", "Potato")
     Condition
       Error in `first_level()`:
       !
-'Potato' is not a column in the dataset
+Potato is not a column in the dataset.

 ---